jnand/cortland-guide/pages/hardware.md

 In addition to the lid close event, which triggers FVkey eviction in 60 seconds, we can add other quick actions to put the system in a locked state.

-Adding a sleep option to the touch bar is one.
-From **System Preferences**, **Keyboard**, **Customize Control Strip**, drag the "lock" and "sleep" buttons to the touch bar.
+Adding a sleep option to the touch bar: from **System Preferences**, **Keyboard**, **Customize Control Strip**, drag the "lock" and "sleep" buttons to the touch bar.

 ![sleep icon](images/touch-bar.png)

-Next, set one of the hotcorners to immediately put the display to sleep, requiring user auth on wake.
+Next, set one of the hot-corners to immediately put the display to sleep, requiring user auth on wake.

 Set hot-corner: